-Christmas season and the ringing bells of laughter are officially gone and, all of a sudden, the world seems a crueler place to live in… It’s called post-holiday blues, the time when going back to work after the end of Christmas season feels more stressful than Frodo’s journey to Mordor…
+Christmas season and the ringing bells of laughter are officially gone and, all of a sudden, the world seems a crueler place to live in… It’s called post-holiday blues, the time when going back to work after the end of the Christmas season feels more stressful than Frodo’s journey to Mordor.
+Discover the top skiing destinations in Greece and enjoy the wintertime.

 Well, why not dry up those tears and start planning your next winter getaway?
-The mountains of Greece offer the perfect mix of snow action, town life, and this guide will help you decide where to start from.
+The mountains of Greece offer the perfect mix of snow action, town life, and this guide will help you decide where to start.
+Explore the top skiing destinations in Greece and get ready for an adventure!

-Located at the heart of Pindos mountains and only 45 km away from Grevena City, Vasilitsa is a big attraction for the adventurous winter traveler.
-It offers 19 slopes of varied difficulty, 7 ski lifts, and off-piste points, where ski jumpers and snowboarders can practice and perform their snow stunts.
-All this is surrounded by a beautiful scenery of pine trees with a majestic view to Vasilitsa and Gomara mountains.
+Located at the heart of Pindos mountains and only 45 km away from Grevena City, Vasilitsa is one of the top skiing destinations in Greece and a big attraction for the adventurous winter traveler.
+It offers 19 slopes of varying difficulty, 7 ski lifts, and off-piste points, where ski jumpers and snowboarders can practice and perform their snow stunts.
+All this is surrounded by the beautiful scenery of pine trees with a majestic view of Vasilitsa and the Gomara mountains.

 There are plenty of other activities one can enjoy in the surrounding areas.
 The mountainous regions of Smolikas and Orliakas are suitable for rock climbing, hiking and trekking and a visit to the National Park of Pindos is highly recommended as it is home to the valley of Valia – Calda (Warm Valley), one of the most virgin forest regions of Greece.